Fast Non-Episodic Finite-Horizon RL with K-Step Lookahead Thresholding: Online K-Step Lookahead

 After observing the reward $r_t$ and next state $s_{t+1}$, the algorithm updates the LCB for the observed state-action pair $(s,a)$.
 Let $\hat{r}_{s,a}^{\mathrm{1}}{(t+1)}$ be the empirical mean reward and $N_{s,a}^{(t+1)}$ be the visit count.
 The $\mathrm{LCB}_{s,a}^{(t+1)}$ is defined by $\hat{r}_{s,a}^\mathrm{1} - { \sqrt{\frac{g\big(N_{s, a} + 2\big)}{N_{s, a} + 2}}}$, with $g(t)=3\log(t)$.

 A key distinction from prior work (e.g., Algorithm 1 of \citet{michel2022regret}) is our use of the LCB—rather than the empirical mean—to define $\tilde{G}_t$.
 Our choice of $g(t)=3\log(t)$ is smaller than the typical anytime-valid LCB of $g(t)=\Theta(\log(t))$.
-This ensures that the LCB of truly sub-threshold actions drops below $\gamma_t$ rapidly, enabling faster identification and elimination of suboptimal actions.
-This is crucial for obtaining our improved regret bound in Thm.~\ref{th:one-step-regret}.
+This ensures that the LCBs of truly sub-threshold actions drop below $\gamma_t$ rapidly, enabling faster identification and elimination of suboptimal actions.
+This is crucial for obtaining our improved regret bound in Theorem~\ref{th:one-step-regret}.
 Before stating our theorem, we first introduce the following assumption on the threshold $\bm\gamma$.